 Dating back to the beginning of civilization, farming has been a large source of food.
 As populations rose, the demand for these agricultural goods increased dramatically, putting a high demand on farmers producing them.
 As it became known tilled soil was more effective for seeding and growing, early forms of plows emerged.
-In this post, we will go back in history and explore the evolution of the John Deere steel plow.
+In this post, we will go back in history and explore the invention and inevitable evolution of the John Deere steel plow.

 The First John Deere Steel Plow: 1837